wacncontent/CustomizeTool/output/articles/virtual-machines/resource-group-deploy-debug.md

 In these cases, you should go to the portal and file a support issue to raise your quota for the region into which you want to deploy.

 > [AZURE.NOTE] Remember that for resource groups, the quota is for each individual region, not for the entire subscription.
-If you need to deploy 30 cores in West US, you have to ask for 30 Resource Manager cores in West US.
+If you need to deploy 30 cores in China North, you have to ask for 30 Resource Manager cores in China North.
 If you need to deploy 30 cores in any of the regions to which you have access, you should ask for 30 resource Manager cores in all regions.
 <!-- -->
 To be specific about cores, for example, you can check the regions for which you should request the appropriate quota amount by using the following command, which pipes out to **jq** for json parsing.
 <!-- -->